-Carry a reusable water bottle; refill it often.
+Carry a reusable water bottle; refill it usually.
 This ends the necessity of costly bottled water and lessens plastic waste, a positive for the island's environment.
 Tap water on Virgin Gorda is typically drinkable.

 Time-Saving Tips